kevkatam/alx-system_engineering-devops/0x00-shell_basics/README.md

 =======
-The file 7-movethatfile moves the file betty from /tmp/ directory to my_fist_directory The file 9-myfirstdirdeletion deletes the directory my_first_directory
+The file 7-movethatfile moves the file betty from /tmp/ directory to my_fist_directory The file 9-myfirstdirdeletion deletes the directory my_first_directory The file 10-back moves to the previous directory when executed
 >>>>>>> 89360267cf31ecdd54a5e95e04b01250793bcbac
 >>>>>>> 42cb5cb2e1f627a32509a54831fb87850968f657
 >>>>>>> 4b001d21dc9ae48ce6fd2cacaa024f5a814b227c